 Giardiasis is often treated with metronidazole (Flagyl), but there are several other oral medications available including Fenbendazole.
 Because cats are very small, the pills are usually split, making them taste bitter; it is possible to find cat-friendly formulas that make the flavor less bitter.
 According to Dr. Mike Richards, cats show more resistance than dogs to medication for giardiasis, so sometimes it takes several courses of treatment or a switch to another medication to effect a cure.

-How to Prevent Giardiasis in Cats
+How to Prevent Giardiasis

 Scrupulous scooping, cleaning, and disinfecting of litter boxes will help prevent the spread of giardia to other cats.
 A 30:1 solution of chlorine bleach may be effective for litter boxes, and some catteries advocate steam cleaning of all surfaces where giardia cysts might be present.